Coup d'Etat (G-Dragon album)

-Coup d'Etat (stylized as COUP D'ETAT) is the second studio album by South Korean rapper G-Dragon, member and leader of the K-pop group Big Bang.
+Coup d'Etat is the second studio album by South Korean rapper G-Dragon, member and leader of South Korean boy band Big Bang.
 The album was initially released on iTunes.
 The first five tracks of the album were released on September 2, 2013, the next seven tracks were released on September 5, and physical copies were released on September 13.

-The album contains the single "MichiGO" which was released earlier in 2013.
+The album was supported by the singles "Black" and "Who You?" released on September 2, and "Crooked" and "Niliria" on September 5.
+It also contains the promotional single "MichiGO", which was released on April 1, 2013.
 The album charted at number one on the South Korean Gaon Album Chart and entered the Billboard 200, making G-Dragon the first K-pop act with multiple entries in that chart.
 Coup d'Etat received primarily favorable reviews by critics.

 Development

 In an interview with Complex, G-Dragon explained that he did not feel connected with his first solo album anymore.
 Commenting on the evolution of his sound, he stated:

 G-Dragon mostly worked with YG's in house producers, Choice37, Teddy Park and Kush.
 In LOEN Entertainment's "Ask in A Box" interview, G-Dragon revealed that he took almost two years recording Coup d'Etat.
 He first recorded demos for "Niliria" and "Runaway" in 2011.
 When discussing why the album took years to be completed, the rapper said: